 Situated perfectly on the Eastern Shore of Lake Champlain, Burlington quickly launched into the new century with one of the nation’s first steamboats, The Vermont.
 With an energetic timber trade facilitated by easy water travel, Burlington soon became a cultural center and thriving metropolis.

 Church Street Marketplace is the focal point of the downtown commercial area.
 This pedestrian mall is lined with shops, restaurants and cafes, department stores, Burlington Town Center, and Miller’s Landmark.
 On mild days, one can sit at a sidewalk cafe and enjoy the passing scene.

 The Flynn Center for the Performing Arts, a restored art deco theater located in the Center of Downtown Burlington, is recognized as one of New England’s finest performing centers.
 It offers a range of world-class dance, jazz, and theater events.
 The University of Vermont’s Fleming Museum of Art provides outstanding traveling and permanent exhibits on UVM’s main campus.

 Burlington International Airport, just three miles from downtown, handles over 600,000 passengers yearly.
 Several airlines provide direct service and international connection to and from major cities.

 Interstate 89 is a toll-free highway between Boston and Montreal.
 Route 7, a major north/south artery, links western Vermont with Massachusetts and Quebec.
 Route 2 bisects Vermont westward to New York State and eastward to New Hampshire and Maine.

 Public bus transportation is centered in downtown Burlington with fourteen inter-city and local bus routes connecting Burlington and the surrounding communities.
-There are also 3 express bus routes between Burlington and Montpelier, Middlebury & St. Albans.
+There are also two express bus routes from Burlington to Montpelier & St. Albans.